Wabash College at a Glance

 The College’s Campus

-Twenty-six campus buildings have either been renovated or are new in the last 20 years, including a new $13 million Little Giant Stadium; a $23 million investment in the construction of the Ott Residential Life District and renovation of Martindale Hall; the Shelbourne Wrestling Center; 170,000-square-foot Allen Athletics and Recreation Center; 81,000-square-foot, state-of-the-art Hays Hall (biology and chemistry); Trippet Hall, home of the Center of Inquiry in the Liberal Arts at Wabash College; and the Wabash Center for Teaching and Learning in Theology and Religion.
+Wabash takes great pride in its campus and has made many significant investments recently, including the new $13 million Little Giant Stadium; a $23 million Ott Residential Life District and renovation of Martindale Hall; the Shelbourne Wrestling Center; the 170,000-square-foot Allen Athletics and Recreation Center; the 81,000-square-foot, state-of-the-art Hays Hall (biology and chemistry); Trippet Hall, a multi-purpose conference center that houses the Admissions and Financial Aid Offices; and the Wabash Center for Teaching and Learning in Theology and Religion.

 Students

-Wabash’s 835 male students come from 35 states and 16 foreign countries.
-Seventy-two percent are from Indiana.
-Test scores from the middle 50 percent of entering freshmen range as follows: SAT evidence-based reading and writing 560-650 and SAT math 560-670.
+Wabash’s approximately 900 male students currently come from 30 states and 21 foreign countries.
+Seventy percent are from Indiana.
+Test scores from the middle 50 percent of entering freshmen range as follows: SAT evidence-based reading and writing 540-630 and SAT math 560-670.
 Each year, approximately 250 freshmen and a few transfer students enroll.

 Faculty